canonical/curtin/doc/topics/config.rst

 a list of commands to run at each stage by reading in from the Curtin config *<stage_name>_commands* which is a dictionary and each key contains a list of commands to run.
 Users may override the stages value to control what curtin stages execute.
+During each stage, the commands are executed in C Locale sort order.
+Users should name keys in a NN-XXX format where NN is a two-digit number to exercise control over execution order.

 The following stages are defined in Curtin and run by default.

 - **early**: *Preparing for Installation*